Search

 Drinking Problem Definition

 The first thing to clear up is that “problem drinker” is not an official diagnosis.
-Rather, the phrase is used to describe those who misuse or abuse alcohol, but without necessarily requiring medical treatment, 12-step support groups, or spiritual awakening to discontinue or moderate use.
+Rather, the phrase is used to describe those who misuse or abuse alcohol, but without necessarily requiring medical treatment, 12-step support groups (Alcoholics Anonymous), or spiritual awakening to discontinue or moderate use.

 So, if you find your internet search history pockmarked with entries like “I have a drinking problem” or “Have I got a drinking problem”, you won’t unearth a clear-cut answer.

-If things have become more advanced, though, and you have alcohol use disorder, willpower and commitment to sobriety are often not enough without input from healthcare professionals, addiction counselors, 12-step support groups, or rehab.
+If things have become more advanced, though, and you have alcohol use disorder, willpower and commitment to sobriety are often not enough without input from healthcare professionals, addiction counselors, a 12-step support group, or rehab.

 With that simple definition and comparison in place, how do you know if you have a drinking problem in the first place?